Good for the Earth: How to Make a Climate Victory Garden

 If you toss every apple core, celery top, lettuce bottom, orange peel, avocado skin, and leftover green beans that started going bad into a pile outside, it breaks down into fertilizer for plants.

-Do not use meat, fish, fats or bones.
+Do not put in meat, fish, fats or bones.

 Think of compost as a pile of vegan leftovers and you will probably be right on target.